-Here’s a sample resume we recently produced for a full-time teacher in Malaysia.
+Here’s a sample resume we recently produced for a Teacher in Malaysia.

 - Seasoned educator with proven track record in teaching and delivering Literature in English lectures and tutorials, as well as assuming multi-faceted roles including Head of Department, academic coach, and academic coordinator at leading schools in Malaysia

 - Outstanding public speaker recognised for student and peer engagement.
 Well-versed in employing innovative approaches to enhance teaching and learning, such as by capitalising on Facebook’s group functions and other online tools